CodingCougs/workshop-nodejs/slides.md

 # package.json

-* important stuff
+* Controls the dependancies in your project.
-* important stuff
+* It allows script commands to be created.
 * important stuff

 ---